-While you might initially think that this would be prohibitively expensive, you could actually be surprised at how affordable feeding your cat this way can be.
+While you might initially think that this would be prohibitively expensive, you might actually be surprised at how affordable feeding your cat this way can be.
 NomNomNow’s cat plans start at just $14 per week.
 That’s comparable or even cheaper than many high-quality canned foods on the market.

 Above you can see a sample recipe for NomNomNow’s Fish Feast recipe.
-As you can see it mostly consists of healthy fish proteins, and the carbohydrates included are much healthier than those in most commercial cat foods and are easier on your cats teeth.
+As you can see, it mostly consists of healthy fish proteins, and the carbohydrates included are much healthier than those in most commercial cat foods and are easier on your cats teeth.

 The flake fish is easy to chew, and it’s also very attractive to cats.
 Since many older cats begin to lose their appetites anyway, this is a good way to help a struggling older cat to put on weight.
 Fresh foods with strong smells and flavors tend to increase feline appetites.

 Their foods also come pre-portioned in handy baggies so you always know that you’re feeding your cat the correct amount.
 It’s an extremely helpful way to provide weight management to your cat if you’re not sure exactly how much they should be eating.